spencerdavis226/Side-Effects-Exercise/README.md

 3. Start the development server (for example, run "npm run dev").
 4. Open your browser and navigate to the URL provided by the development server.

-## Short Description

-Star Destroyer is an interactive React app that simulates scanning space for stars.
-It leverages React hooks to dynamically generate stars at random positions and provides an engaging way to explore state management, side effects, and focus control in React.

 ## License

 This project is licensed under the MIT License.